cs188-software-design-security-w20/routine-machine/Routine-Machine/README.md

 ```

 ### Testing/Debugging
-If you are a developer and need to test the project run the following commands.
+If you are a developer and need to test the project, run the following commands.
 `cd Routine-Machine` if you haven't already.

 Next we must install the necessary packages needed for the project.
 Run:
 ```
 flutter pub get
 ```
 This will install all the dependencies for Routine Machine.
-Then to start project development type:
+Then to start project development, type:
 ```
 flutter run
 ```